 - Boil the potatoes for about 10 minutes until cooked through but not completely falling apart.

 - Put the tomato, ginger and chilli peppers into a food processor and blend.
+Or finely dice if you don't have a food processor

 - Heat a little oil in a large saucepan.
 Add the whole spices.